RodrigoMarba/electron-markdown-app/README.md

 # markdown-app-package

-An Electron application with React and TypeScript
+> An Text editor for Markdown extention build with Electron framework with React and TypeScript

 ## Recommended IDE Setup